lisongxu/CSCE156-Lab-Java-Cond/readme.md

 1. Go to Lab 2 on Canvas, and click the "Load Lab 2 in a new window" button which opens a GradeScope window for Lab 2.

 2. Drag and Drop your modified `Statistics.java`, and then click the "Upload" button.
+Do not upload any other files.

 3. Wait for the website to grade your code, and make sure that you pass all tests.